 Attend at least 7 out of 10 sessions.
 You are expected to have read the course materials carefully, and to actively participate in class.
 Although the class is in English, your language proficiency will not be assessed, so please don’t let your language skills hamper your class participation.

 Submit reading memos for 6 of 9 topics (the first session/topic is excluded).
 Reading memos are short (1 page) responses to the session’s readings (not a summary, but some related idea to discuss, to clarify, some analysis of common or divergent elements in the readings).

+Submit one memo (2-3 pages) on a given topic (empirical question) at the end of the fourth week.

 You can use the reading memos to inspire or structure in-class participation.
 The course convener will suggest questions prior to the course, but feel free to address any other question inspired by the readings that is of interest to you in your reading memos.
 Participants will be asked to kick-off the discussions based on reading memos.

 Examination

-4 hour written digital school examination
+hour written digital school examination

 You must have passed the compulsory activities in order to sit for the exam.

+Examination support material

+This is an open book examination.
+You are permitted to use any materials written on paper during the examination.
+This includes books, articles, lecture materials and your own notes, whether handwritten or printed.
+There are no restrictions on marking up or highlighting these written materials.
+No electronic support materials are allowed.

-Examination support materialLanguage of examination
+Language of examination

 You may write your examination paper in Norwegian, Swedish, Danish or English.